My Cousin Rachel (2017 film): Plot

-In the 1830s, a young orphan named Philip is adopted by his older cousin Ambrose, who raises him as a son on his large estate in Cornwall.
-Philip grows up with a complete absence of women in the household.
-When Philip is a young man, Ambrose leaves to travel to the sunnier climate of Florence to pursue better health.
-Philip learns through correspondence that Ambrose has married their widowed, distant cousin Rachel in Florence.
-Later, Ambrose begins sending letters, which get more paranoid, indicating he is becoming more ill and showing distrust of his doctors in Florence.
+In the 1830s, a young orphaned Philip is adopted by his older cousin Ambrose, who raises him as a son on his large estate in Cornwall.
+Philip grows up with no women in the household.
+When Philip is a young man, Ambrose travels to the sunnier climate of Florence for his health.
+Ambrose writes Philip that he has married their widowed, distant cousin Rachel in Florence.
+Later, Ambrose's letters grow increasingly paranoid, indicating he is becoming more ill and distrusts his doctors.
 Concerned, Philip travels to Italy, only to be informed by Rachel's friend Enrico Rainaldi that Ambrose has died and Rachel has left.
-Philip is convinced that Rachel is responsible for Ambrose's death and vows to take revenge.
+Philip is convinced that Rachel caused Ambrose's death and vows revenge.

-Under the terms of Ambrose's will, Philip will inherit the estate when he turns 25, and no provision has been made for Rachel.
-Philip returns to Cornwall, and later learns Rachel has followed.
+Under the terms of Ambrose's will, Philip will inherit the estate when he turns 25, and with no provision for Rachel.
+Philip returns to Cornwall and later learns Rachel has followed.
 She arrives at the estate and, while he vows to confront her, he becomes infatuated by the older woman's beauty and charm as they share the herbal tea she brews.
 They accompany each other on riding excursions and, no longer suspecting her of foul play, he throws an accusatory letter on the fire.
-Philip arranges for Rachel to receive a generous allowance, which she is initially upset about and tells him she did not come to Cornwall to beg for money.
+Philip arranges a generous allowance for Rachel, which she is initially upset about, saying she did not come to Cornwall to beg for money.
 Rachel also reveals that Ambrose had fallen out of love with her after she had a miscarriage.
-Their relationship grows deeper and more affectionate.
+Philip and Rachel's relationship grows deeper and more affectionate.